tidyverse/tidyverse/README.md

 The tidyverse is a set of packages that work in harmony becuase they share common data representations and API design.
 The **tidyverse** package is designed to make it easy to install and load core packages from the tidyverse in a single command.

+If you'd like to learn how to use the tidyverse effectively, the best place to start is [R for data science](http://r4ds.had.co.nz).

 Installation
 ------------